 On November 6, 1987, the NSTAC forwarded to the President its recommendation to approve the NTMS Implementation Concept.
 The Executive Office of the President approved the concept on March 25, 1988.
-The Office of the Manager, National Communications System (NCS), opened the NTMS Program Office on June 17, 1988.
+The NCS, opened the NTMS Program Office on June 17, 1988.
 During the week of July 12-15, 1988, the NCS conducted the NTMS trial exercise to determine the feasibility of the NTMS concept and funding requirements.
 The NCS successfully tested the National Telecommunications Coordinating Network concept September 27-29, 1988.
-The NCS completed the NTMS program plan in March 1989, and it is updated periodically.
+The NCS completed the NTMS program plan in

+March 1989, and it is updated periodically.
 The NSTAC disbanded the NTMS Task Force on June 8, 1989.